aloes-io/aloes-docker/README.md

 - Use docker swarm to deploy on several machines

-- Use aloes.sh to configure dynamically docker-compose file ?
+- Use aloes.sh to configure dynamically docker-compose services ?